 The District maintains two 300 gallon tanks, one unleaded and one diesel and both are above ground and are in the same location at the Intermediate School.
-Access to fuel is safeguarded by use of Master Lock and access is limited to grounds personnel, district courier and the Director of Facilities.
+The District also has a 3,000 gallon diesel tank at the bus garage.
+Access to fuel at the Intermediate School is safeguarded by use of Master Lock and access is limited to grounds personnel, district courier and the Director of Facilities.